semgrep/bento/README.md

 ### Individual Use

 Bento understands the importance of getting out of the way so you can write your code.
-It runs at commit-time on your diffs and only affects you; it won’t change anything for other project contributors or modify Git state
+It runs at commit-time on your diffs and only affects you; it won’t change anything for other project contributors or modify Git state.

 Initialization enables `autorun` behind the scenes.
 By default `autorun` blocks the commit if Bento returns findings.
 To make it non-blocking: